quiode/compose-watcher/README.md

 ### Secrets

-If the `WEBHOOK_SECRET` environment variable is set, the application checks the webhooks for a secret.
+If the `WATCHER_WEBHOOK_SECRET` environment variable is set, the application checks the webhooks for a secret.
 More can be found at <https://docs.github.com/en/webhooks-and-events/webhooks/securing-your-webhooks>.

 ### .watcherignore